 - Include specific actions that will help you make progress towards your goals, dreams, and desires.
 Often, people fail to reach goals because they don’t make space in their life for action.
 By setting up non-negotiable standards for daily living that remembers your desires, you are setting yourself up for success and achievement.

-A peek into some of my Ordinary Day non-negotiables: Everything on the Crappy Day list.
-Perfume, moisturizer, and earrings.
+A peek into some of my Ordinary Day non-negotiable standards: Everything on the Crappy Day list plus full makeup.
 At least half an hour of quiet / meditation / writing time.
 The accomplishment of at least ONE task on my big list.
 A clutter free desk and coffee table.